 Look at the following example: a motorcycle rider gets struck by a car.
 The driver of the car failed to yield the right of way to the biker.
 Motorcycles, by their design, have less protection than a car.
-When they are involved in an accident—regardless of fault, they could receive severe to catastrophic injuries.
+Regardless of fault, they could receive severe to catastrophic injuries when they are involved in an accident.

-For the person on the motorcycle, there’s the possibility of medical bills for both the immediate and long-term injuries sustained in the accident.
-If the person is not able to work, then there could be lost wages, pain, discomfort, medical bills, and possibly permanent injuries.
+There’s the possibility of medical bills for the person on the motorcycle for immediate and long-term injuries.
+If the person cannot work, then there could be lost wages, pain, discomfort, medical bills, and possibly permanent injuries.

-If the biker is not at fault for the collision, they will likely need to seek a qualified attorney.
+If the biker is not at fault for the collision, they will likely need a qualified attorney.
 This is an acknowledgment that your legal counsel has more experience and know-how than you.

-Like any profession, the service you get amongst lawyers is going to be different—the cost for each may vary.
+Like any profession, the service you get amongst lawyers will be different—the cost for each may vary.
 But how do you select the right attorney?

 By seeking out a lawyer, you are putting a value on the services they can provide.
 You may ask your friends and family for recommendations.
 Another option is to choose an attorney who has been certified through a rigorous screening process earning them the additional certification of being board-certified.